 Here Are My Top 7 Healthy Renal Diet Tips:

-1. Consume: Everyone is telling you want you can’t eat, so I decided to tell you first what you can eat.
-Nothing’s better to knock the wind out of your sails while you are trying to come to terms with your current health situation, than to be faced we a wall of “Can’t have’s”, and “Should not’s”.
+Everyone is telling you want you can’t eat, so I decided to tell you first what you can eat.
+Nothing’s better to knock the wind out of your sails while you are trying to come to terms with your current health situation, than to be faced with a wall of “Can’t haves”, and “Should nots”.

 The list of foods below is deemed “healthy” in kidney disease, but also some of the foods are especially beneficial for kidney disease.
-These foods are marked with an asterix*.
+These foods are marked with an asterisk*.

 • Vegetables: Asparagus*; Cabbage, red; Cauliflower; Celery; Garlic; Lettuce, iceberg; Mushrooms; Onion; Parsley; Radishes; Mung beans, sprouted.